harshulvarma/customer_churn/README.md

 ### Overview

 The goal of the notebook is explore how variables in a Telecom churn dataset are related to each other, identify key drivers of churn and finally predict churn.
-The focus of the project was on **Data Analaysis** through **Data Visualisation** and understanding important drivers of churning through Feature Importance by building and interpreting **Machine Learning** model.
+The focus of the project was on **Data Analaysis** through **Data Visualisation** and understanding important drivers of customer churn through Feature Importance by building and interpreting **Machine Learning** model.
 Some of the key visualisations are shown below.

 <img src="churn2.png?raw=true"/>